Rianti Cartwright: Early life

 Cartwright was born in Bandung, West Java, to a Welsh father and a Sundanese mother.
 She has one older brother.
 Cartwright was born a Muslim and is trilingual (Indonesian, Sundanese and English).
 At the age of five her family moved to the UK until her teens, when they moved back to Indonesia.
 She later attended Bandung International School.
 Cartwright graduated from University of Tasmania with a Bachelor of Commerce majoring in International Business and Marketing.

 Cartwright has also been an editor for Maxx-M magazine, a local magazine in Bandung.

 Conversion to Roman Catholicism

-On September 17, 2010, Rianti secretly married to an ancient singer whose descendants are U.S. citizens of Batak origin, Cassanova Alfonso, at Saint Patrick's Cathedral, New York City, United States.
+On 17 September 2010, Rianti secretly married to an ancient descendants man that are U.S. citizens and of Batak origin, Cassanova Alfonso, at Saint Patrick's Cathedral, New York City, United States.
 Two weeks before departure to the United States to get married, Rianti left the Muslim faith to become a baptized Catholic with the name Sophia Rianti Rhiannon Cartwright.

-Cartwright and Nainggolan have one daughter: Cara Rose Kanaya, born on July 25, 2020.
+Cartwright and Nainggolan have one daughter: Cara Rose Kanaya, born on 25 July 2020.